-Proposed £500m north Norfolk light railway: Where would it stop?
+Proposed £500m north Norfolk light railway: Details revealed of where it would stop

 A proposed £500 million light rail line running from Peterborough to Great Yarmouth would take in stops including King’s Lynn, Wells, Sheringham, Holt, North Walsham and Caister on the way to Great Yarmouth, according to the man who has put forward the vision.

 Terry Wilding, 68, has spent three years working on plans for a new cross-county rail route to link the city of Peterborough with popular holiday spots and resort towns on the Norfolk coast.

 Mr Wilding, of Potter Heigham, said the light rail plan would revolutionise public transport in this part of the country, benefit the environment and would boost tourism, all at only a fraction of the cost of HS2.

 Mr Wilding said: “The route is under debate but I’ve picked one that would cover as many places as possible.

 “I would want to make it as attractive as possible to the politicians but also give people access.

 You may also want to watch: